aliaspooryorik/qb-docs/query-builder/executing-queries/inserts-updates-deletes.md

 ```
 {% endcode %}

+The `insert` method call returns the `result` object as you would normally get from a `queryExecute` call.
+This is useful when you want to known information about the insert, such as inserted key when using an auto generated primary key in your database.

 You can specify any [query param](../building-queries/parameters-and-bindings.md#custom-parameter-types) options such as the SQL type by passing a struct with the parameters you would pass to [`cfqueryparam`](https://cfdocs.org/cfqueryparam).

 {% code title="QueryBuilder" %}